A Time-Varying Fine Structure Constant from Naturally Ultralight Dark Matter: Cosmological history

 \section{Cosmological history}

 In this section, we will consider the cosmological history of this class of models.
-We work under the assumption that of the $N$ sectors, ours is the only one that is reheated after inflation.
+We work under the assumption that of the $N$ sectors, ours is the only one that is reheated after inflation\footnote{One way such a scenario can arise is if there are $N$ separate inflatons, one for each sector.
+Each of the $N$ inflatons is assumed to reheat only its own sector.
+Then the inflaton that slow rolls to its minimum last is associated with the sector that is identified with the SM, while the other $(N - 1)$ sectors are not reheated.}.
 We further assume that $\varphi$ is homogenized as a result of inflation.
 The scalar field evolution is governed by the equation

 where the potential is given by